dxz222/dxz222.github.io/_publications/2024-06-16-Inpainting_crystal_structure_generations_with_score-based_denoising.md

 Searching for the optimal atomic position of additive atoms in a given host structure is crucial in designing materials with intercalation chemistry for energy storage.
 In this study, we present an application of the SE(3)-equivariant diffusion model for such conditional crystal structure predictions using inpainting methods.
 The model, built upon the e3nn framework, was pre-trained on the Materials Project structure database via denoising score matching.
 By solving the reverse stochastic differential equation using the predictor-corrector method, the model is capable of all-atom crystal generation as well as conditional generation – finding atomic sites of additive atoms within a host structure.
 We benchmarked the model performance on the WBM dataset and showcased examples of ion intercalation in different MnO$_2$ polymorphs.
 This efficient, probabilistic site-finding tool offers the potential for accelerating the materials discovery.

 - Developed a cutting-edge SE(3)-equivariant diffusion model for crystal structure generation.
-- Achieved high accuracy in predicting intercalant positions, with over 80% reconstruction rate for Li, Na, and Mg intercalants.
+- Achieved high accuracy in predicting intercalant positions, with over 80% reconstruction rate for Li, Na, Mg, and Ca intercalants.
 - Demonstrated applications for battery materials, specifically MnO$_2$ polymorphs.
 - Validated results with CHGNet and DFT, confirming minimal interatomic forces and energy deviations for inpainted structures.